ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.KeyValueCoding.rst

 interface to Cocoa's Key-Value coding that also works for regular Python objects.

-Key-Value Coding is Cocoa functionality that is simular to the :func:`getattr` and :func:`setattr` functions in Python.
+Key-Value Coding is Cocoa functionality that is similar to the :func:`getattr` and :func:`setattr` functions in Python.
 The APIs in this module are modelled on those functions and work on Cocoa objects as well as basic Python objects.